AdamKyle/flare/resources/info/enchanting/section-1.md

 Enchanted items cannot be sold via the shop.

-They can be destroyed or sold on the [market]() board.
+They can be destroyed or sold on the [market](/information/market-board) board.
 This provides a great way for the player to make some money.

 > ### ATTN
 >
 > There is nothing in game you can buy with real world money to gain an advantage on enchanting.
 No quest items, no gear, no nothing.

-## Stacking on and non stacking Enchants.
+## Damage and Stacking/Non Stacking

-Some high level enchants that can void, do damage, life steal and or raise stats - might state they do not stack.
-What this means is particular aspects will not stack and those are documented on the enchantment themselves.

-Let's take: Mages Golden Demonic Aspiration as an example.

-This enchants is a high level enchant that costs 1 billion per enchant.
-This enchantment is the best there is for Heretics.

-For a mage, the life stealing aspect will not stack.
-The Damage does not already stack.
-So you might be thinking, why would I want two of these if the
-Life stealing and the Damage does not stack?
-Because the stats do.
-If you search for this item in the enchanting list below, you will see three tabs:

-- Base information
-- Stats
-- Skills

-These three tabs **WILL** stack.
-If the damage was stackable, it would also stack.
-If you were a caster vampire with a high intelligence gear, you would want many of these for the life stacking.

-Make sure to investigate an enchantment that states it won't stack for any stackable information.
-For example 14 of these Enchantments on your gear would bring your modded intelligence 2800% higher.
-As a caster you would want this to do ungodly damage.
+When it comes to damage on Affixes, there are two types: Stacking and non Stacking.

+If the affix states the damage will stack, that means equipping other affixes where the damage also states it will stack, will add all that damage up as one attack.

+If the affix states the damage does not stack, we take the best of all the non stacking affixes you have.
+If you have three where two do 1 million in damage and one that does 2 million we will take the 2 million damage as the attack.

+You can mix and match these, however, it's best to go with stacking over non.

+## Damage Resistance

+All enemies have a chance to resist affix damage.
+Some enchantments state that the damage is irresistible meaning it by passes all enemy resistances.

+Ideally, players want irresistible stacking damage, as this will by pass and stack all the affixes who can stack together.

 ## Enemies can resist damage